 Post-emergence herbicides are most effective when the soil is moist and the plants are dry.
-Read the label for specific instructions.
+Read the post-emergent crabgrass killer label for specific instructions.
 Typically you apply it with a hand pump sprayer.
-It's best to apply it on a hot day when there's low wind.
+It’s best to apply it on a hot day when there’s low wind.
 If temperatures are too low, the product may be ineffective.
-Unless the crabgrass is young, you'll probably have to reapply the product a few days later (according to the label) to kill the plant.
+Unless the crabgrass is young, you’ll probably have to reapply post-emergent crabgrass killer a few days later (according to the label) to kill the plant.

 After postemergence application(s), keep an eye on the treated area.
 In extremely dry conditions, water two days after the application to aid absorption.
 If your grass near the treated area is turning brown, you probably were a little heavy handed.
 Soak the damaged area with water to dilute the chemical and avoid further damage.
 Also be on the lookout for new crabgrass sprouts.
 These will require another herbicide treatment, or if there aren’t too many, simply pull them.
 Be sure to seed these areas in the fall.

-Don't waste your money on a postemergence herbicide in the fall, when the temperatures are falling.
-The herbicide won't be effective and the plant will soon die anyway.
+Don’t waste your money on a postemergence herbicide in the fall as a route on how to kill crabgrass, when the temperatures are falling.
+The herbicide won’t be effective and the plant will soon die anyway.

 Fight Crabgrass With a Healthy Lawn